mark-keast/angular-2-dropdown/README.md

 ```

-## Html rendering of accordian on About page.
+## Html rendering of dropdown on About page.

 Html to page.
 ```html